EugeniuEnachii/Youtube-Embed-SEO-/YouTubeSEOProject.md

 - If it isn't in the list, add a new key pair for the link and the VideoID.
 The VideoID's format is "0000-SRC-LANGUAGE" (ex.
 "0001-YT-EN" , "0872-WC-BI" , "1202-YT-FR").

   - The script will then check for a CSV to find the source of every video.
 (As a prerequisite, find all unique websites and give them a 2-3 letter code, then put in a CSV)
+    - The name of the script is "Create-FilteredLinkSources.ps1"
   - The script will then check if the video link is the same in LinkFROriginal and LinkENOriginal.
 That's how it will add the "-EN, -FR, or -BI (for bilingual)" at the end of the VideoID

 - If it is on the list, it passes to the next link in the list